Flying to Catania

-Catania is located on the east coast of the island of Sicily in Italy, at the foot of the active volcano Mount Etna.
-Since the eruption of Mount Etna in 2002, hiking to the four craters is prohibited.
-However, regular buses run from Catania to Mount Etna, so that you can see the 3,262 metres high volcano and the rivers of solidified lava up close.
-With more than 300,000 inhabitants, Catania is the tenth city of Italy and one of the most important economic centres in the south of the country.
-In addition, Catania is a beautiful seaside resort that is located on the Ionian Sea and it is also one of the warmest Italian cities in the summer.
+Catania is located on the east coast of the island of Sicily in Italy.
+Climbing up to the four craters has been prohibited since Mount Etna's last eruption in 2002.
+But buses still go from Catania to Etna at regular intervals, so it is definitely worthwhile to see the 3,262-metre volcano and its rivers of solidified lava up close.
+With over 300,000 inhabitants, Catania is Italy's tenth largest city and one of the most important economic hubs of southern Italy.
+Not only that, Catania is a beautiful seaside destination that lies on the shores of the Ionian Sea and is one of the hottest Italian cities in the summer.

 Places to visit in Catania

 This charming city boasts a variety of unique architecture, large squares, boulevards and a wonderful harbour district.
 The beautiful historic city centre is even listed as a UNESCO World Heritage Site.
 One of the most famous squares is Piazza del Duomo where you can visit the Sant'Agata Cathedral.
 The impressive façade is a masterpiece of Gia Battista Vaccarini.
 The dome of the cathedral dates back to 1802, and in its centre is the tomb of the famous Italian composer Vincenzo Bellini.
 Also on the Piazza del Duomo is the Palazzo degli Elefanti.
 This elephant fountain made of lava rocks is Catania's most famous monument and a key symbol of the city.
 You will encounter a fascinating mix of craftsmen, artists and small shops.
 The covered market of Pesgheria is worth a visit, even if you aren't planning to buy any fish.